WhAT we DO

 “The sky is truly the limit.”

-Coach Garrett Hilton
+• Coach Garrett Hilton

 Hi everyone!
 I’m a coach with a Bachelor of Science in Kinesiology from Simon Fraser University, where I focused on Active Health and Rehabilitation, I grew up immersed in sports, eventually specializing in hockey.
-I was fortunate to play college hockey with Selkirk college And SFU developing a greater understanding in how movement and technique is key to unlocking full potential as athletes.
+I was fortunate to play college hockey with Selkirk college and SFU developing a greater understanding in how movement and technique is key to unlocking full potential as athletes.

 My coaching philosophy is rooted in movement efficiency, strength development, and long-term athlete growth.
 I believe that strength is for everyone and that mastering movement patterns is the key to unlocking performance, confidence, and injury resilience.

 With a hands on, science based approach, I work to create an environment where athletes feel supported, challenged, and empowered to push their limits.
-My goal is to give every athlete the tools they need to move well, compete hard, and carry themselves with confidence both in sport and in life.

-OUR PILLARS
+YAD PILLARS

 Movement Competency + Adaptability = Foundation.